kunalshah017/ATM-Simulator/CONTRIBUTING.md

 Thanks for taking the time to contribute!
 Here are some guidelines to follow:

-- If you have a feature request or bug report, please create an issue on the repository's [issue tracker](https://github.com/username/repo-name/issues).
+- If you have a feature request or bug report, please create an issue on the repository's Issues page.
+Be sure to include a title and clear description, as well as any relevant information such as screenshots or code examples.

 - Before starting any work, make sure that there isn't already an open issue or pull request addressing the same thing.

 - To contribute code changes, please fork the repository and create a new branch for your changes.
 Then submit a pull request to the main repository's `master` branch.
+<b><br>Dont directly push to master branch</b>

 - When making code contributions, make sure to follow the existing coding style and conventions.